Senior Fellow, Strategy and Trade

 Whiton has held communications and policy roles on several presidential campaigns, including the Giuliani (2008), Gingrich (2012), and Cruz (2016) campaigns.

 Outside of government, Whiton has focused on trade, public affairs, corporate communications, and political risk analysis, including as a principal for DC International Advisory.
-He is currently a Senior Vice President at Banner Public Affairs.
 From 1996-2000, he worked for the corporate finance practice of KPMG LLP, where he oversaw daily activities of mergers and acquisitions engagements.

 Whiton earned undergraduate degrees in History and Economics from Tulane University and won the Sidney Beyer Prize for Excellence in American History.
 He holds an MBA from the UCLA Anderson School of Management.